MAXHAN22/STONet/README.md

-# STONet codes will be posted after being accepted.
+# STONet codes has been posted.